dancasey-ie/irish_energy_assets/README.md

 * As admin I should have full CRUD access access to all the assets.
 * As non-admin logged in user I should be able to create a new asset and have update and delete access to all of my owned assets.
 * As admin I should be able to backup up the current data to a json file stored in a local directory.
-* As admin I should be able to overwrite the current database with the data from the json backup.
+* As admin I should be able to fallback to previous backup database.

 Features and Process